madewithsmiles/Boolean-Expression-Interpreter/README.md

 # Boolean Expression Interpreter Application
-Simple Boolean Expression Interpreter Application which uses a recursive descent parser N'Godjigui Junior Diarrassouba - Fall 2018
+Simple Boolean Expression Interpreter Application which uses a recursive descent parser\
+Author: N'Godjigui Junior Diarrassouba\
+_Written in Fall 2018_

 ## How to use it?